 User Review( vote)

-The air direction is important.
-Research has shown that radial fans without effective straightening vanes or deflectors make the air go up on one side and down on the other.
-In extreme situations, this might compromise the spray job (e.g. miss the lower portion of the target on one side of the sprayer) or it might simply waste spray and stir up leaf litter and dust.
+The air angle (or direction relative to the target) is the first concern.
+Research has shown that low profile radial airblast sprayers without effective straightening vanes or deflectors make the air go up on one side and down on the other.
+In extreme situations, this might compromise the spray job (e.g. miss the lower portion of the target on one side of the sprayer) or it might simply waste spray and stir up debris.
 Here’s how you can see if this is happening on your sprayer:

-- Park the sprayer in the alley between the rows – preferably with no cross wind.
+- Park the sprayer in an alley between the rows.